 The Pedagogical Problem

 This is conceptually accessible.
 The physics is essentially shadow casting — a topic covered in primary school — applied to an astronomically interesting situation.
-Students understand it quickly and find it genuinely exciting.
+In our teaching design, the familiar geometry provided an accessible entry point.
+This article does not report a controlled learning-outcome or motivation study.

 The problem is the implementation.
 How do you actually demonstrate this in a classroom?